 To others?
 The cerebral disorientation is enjoyable.
 Filled with laughter, a sense of peace, and a brighter outlook on the world.
 As you become more accustomed to cannabis, this disorientation subsides.
 Studies have even found that regular medical users are able to drive and function more or less on-par with the average non-smoking consumer.
 Others find that they have an easier time focusing on work and getting things done.

 The truth is, this experience is different for everyone.
-If cannabis makes you uncomfortable, don’t use it.
+If cannabis makes you uncomfortable, you may want to switch to a low-THC strain or avoid the plant.
 If you find that the benefits outweigh the harms?
 More power to you.
 You have the power, freedom, and ability to do what’s right for you.

-For up to three hours after smoking, marijuana may increase heart rate in some users.
-Your heart is affected the most within the first hour of smoking weed.
+For up to three hours after smoking, cannabis may increase heart rate Your heart is affected the most within the first hour of smoking the herb.
 In fact, a Boston study found that your risk of having a heart attack is 5 times that of a non-smoker during the first hour.

 But don’t freak out!
 This number is only marginally higher than your risk of having a heart attack while having sex, or getting strenuous exercise.
 That risk also declines quite rapidly within the second and third hours after smoking.
 By comparison, your likelihood of having a heart attack while on cocaine is 25 times higher than average.

 However, this racing heart may be troubling to those who have pre-existing heart conditions.Bottom line: if you feel like your heart is beating a little too fast, don’t risk it.
 Try not to exert yourself.
 Call an emergency medical professional if you experience intense pain like you’re having a heart attack.
 This racing heart occurs with high-THC strains.